10 Points to Remember

-FEDERAL DIRECT LOANS are available to students enrolled at least half-time in college (6 hours).
+FEDERAL DIRECT LOANS are available to students enrolled at least half-time (six hours).
 The federal government offers loans with an interest subsidy, if you show financial need, and loans without an interest subsidy.
-If eligible for the interest subsidy, the government will pay the interest on the loan until you graduate, withdraw or drop below half-time status, and during the six-month grace period.
+If eligible for the interest subsidy, the government will pay the interest on this loan until a student graduates, withdraws or drops below half-time status, and during the 6 month grace period.
 If eligible for an unsubsidized loan, you will be responsible for the interest charge upon receipt of the loan, but payment may be deferred.
 Be advised that the grace period "interest subsidy" was eliminated for Federal Direct Subsidized Loans made on or after July 1, 2012 and before July 1, 2014.

-Independent (or dependent students whose parents are denied a Direct PLUS Loan) first or second year students may be eligible to apply for up to $4,000 in additional Federal Direct Unsubsidized Loan funds per year, in addition to the yearly amounts indicated above.
+Independent (or dependent students whose parents are denied a PLUS loan) first or second year students may be eligible to apply for up to $4,000 in Unsubsidized Direct Loan funds per year, in addition to the yearly amounts indicated above.
 Those students beyond the sophomore level may be eligible for an additional $5,000 per year.

-If a Federal Direct Loan is included in your financial aid award and you have indicated that you would like to take advantage of this aid source, you will be asked to sign a Master Promissory Note during your first semester of borrowing.
+If a Direct Loan is included in your financial aid award and you have indicated that you would like to take advantage of this aid source, you will be asked to sign a Master Promissory Note during your first semester of borrowing.
 If the promissory note has been returned and approved, the funds will be available to you at the beginning of each semester.
 After signing the Master Promissory Note the first time, a new note will normally not be required for subsequent borrowing.
-Students are encouraged to keep track of aggregate Federal Direct Loan funds borrowed at www.nslds.ed.gov.
-New students must also confirm receipt of loan entrance counseling.
+Students are encouraged to keep track of aggregate federal student loan funds borrowed at www.nslds.ed.gov.

 The amount of your disbursement will equal the amount you request minus an origination fee.
 The origination fee will be 1.066% as of October 1, 2017 (subject to change October 1, 2018).
 The loan will also normally be divided into two disbursements for students enrolled for a full year.
 All first-time borrowers are required to receive entrance counseling before loan funds will be disbursed.

-BVU must receive the results of a FAFSA, and a direct loan must be originated, while a student is still enrolled in the enrollment period for which the loan is intended.
+BVU must receive the results of a FAFSA and a Direct Loan must be originated while the student is still enrolled in the enrollment period for which the loan is intended.

-Alternative Loans are available to students, or parents of students, attending BVU on at least a half-time basis.
-Loan eligibility is determined by the borrower's/co-signer's credit worthiness and out-of-pocket expenses.
-Interest rates vary.
+ALTERNATIVE LOANS are available to students, or parents of students, attending BVU on at least a half-time basis.
+Loan eligibility is determined by the borrower’s credit worthiness and out-of-pocket expenses.
+The interest rates vary by program.
 The borrower may take up to 20 years to repay.
 Principal payments may be deferred, in most cases, while the student is enrolled at least half-time.
 Financial need is not a prerequisite.
-For more information on loan options and our preferred lender process, please contact our Office of Financial Assistance or review options at www.bvu.edu/loans.
+For more information on loan options and our preferred lender process, please contact our Office of Financial Assistance or go to www.bvu.edu/loans.

 Work opportunities allow eligible students to earn the amount shown on their Financial Aid Award at a part-time job provided on or off campus.
 Paychecks are issued every two weeks and are not deducted from a student’s bill.